erikaalban/bergenbilliards.github.io/README.md

 - Redirects visitors to the official website.

 ## How to Access
-The website is live at: [https://bergenbilliards.github.io](https://bergenbilliards.github.io)
+The website is live at: [https://bergenbilliards.com](https://bergenbilliards.com).
-It automatically redirects to the main business website: [https://bergenbilliards.com](https://bergenbilliards.com)

 ## Technologies Used
 - **HTML & CSS**: Used to create the structure and style the page.